Hoover Arts Council

-The Hoover Arts Council meets the second Wednesday of each month at 5:00 PM in the City Council Chambers at City Hall.
+The Hoover Arts Council meets the second Wednesday of each month at 5:00 PM at the Hoover Randle House located at 2255 Tyler Road, Hoover, Alabama 35226.
 The public is invited to attend.
-You can also follow the meeting on YouTube.

 COME AND JOIN US IN SUPPORTING THE ARTS!